Subscribe to updates

 February 5, 2026 View on council website Watch video of meeting Read transcript (Professional subscription required)Summary

-The Cabinet of Newham Council met on Thursday 05 February 2026 to discuss and make a decision on the permanent implementation of the Area 8 'West Ham Park' People Friendly Streets scheme.
-The Cabinet approved the proposal to make the scheme permanent, following a call-in by the Overview and Scrutiny Committee.
+The Cabinet of Newham Council met on Thursday 5 February 2026 to discuss the permanent implementation of the Area 8 'West Ham Park' People Friendly Streets scheme.
+The Cabinet approved the scheme, making it permanent under a Traffic Management Order (TMO), following a call-in by the Overview and Scrutiny Committee (OSC) which had raised concerns about the timing of the decision and the weighting of resident opposition.

 Attendees